Memeterr/Szakdoga-Info-Bsc-2021/README.md

 -   refresh migrations and do windows and walls db layout as doors

 -   dashboardController should be 2 seperate controller - for better readability

-## TODO FIX BROKER

--   Plain WebSockets - listener 8080 - protocol websockets

--   manage to connect to iotgateway through mqttx - on port 1883 you can only connect to a created device - device name / password

--   config szte broker to support websockets - iotgateway/mosquitto-auth-plugin/mosquitto/config.mk ==> line 72 - iotgateway/mosquitto-auth-plugin/mosquitto/mosquitto.conf - set websocket listening port - netstat -ab

--   on windows it appears that Intel started using this port for some of their drivers.
-Bad Intel. - fix: - Start menu - Type: Services - Find the service called: Intel(R) Graphics Command Center Service - Rightclick > Properties > Startup type = Disabled

--   let the port through the firewall

 ## KNOWN BUGS